Valeh Muslumov

-Valeh Muslumov (Müslümov Valeh Əlizaid oğlu) (September 2, 1968, Lerik, Azerbaijan – Aprel 14, 1992, Aghdara, Azerbaijan) was the National Hero of Azerbaijan, and the warrior of the First Nagorno-Karabakh War.
+Valeh Muslumov (Müslümov Valeh Əlizaid oğlu) (September 2, 1968, Lerik, Azerbaijan – Aprel 14, 1992, Aghdara, Azerbaijan) was the National Hero of Azerbaijan, and a soldier of the First Nagorno-Karabakh War.

 Life

 Valeh Muslumov was born on September 4, 1968, into a Talysh family in Lerik, Azerbaijan.
 In 1983, he graduated from Secondary School #2 in Lerik and entered Vocational School #17 in Sumgait.
 His first work experience was in a construction trust.
 He served in the Azerbaijani Armed Forces from 1986 to 1988.

 Military activities

 Muslumov began his military career in August 1991 in the Special Forces of the Ministry of Internal Affairs of the Republic of Azerbaijan.
 He participated in battles in the Shusha, Khojaly, Tovuz, Fuzuli, Qubadlu, Zangilan, and Aghdara regions.
 Muslumov was wounded in a fight with the Armenian army on April 14, 1992, while rescuing his soldiers in the village of Marqushan in the Agdere region.
 One day later, he died as a result of his wounds.